Top 10 Destinations in Kenya

 Amboseli National Park is one of the most picturesque places in Africa to enjoy a safari -because it is located at the foot of spectacular Mount Kilimanjaro - Africa’s highest mountain.
-Kilimanjaro is actually in neighboring Tanzania, but Amboseli is right on the border, offering stunning views of the snow-capped mountain.
+Kilimanjaro is actually in neighbouring Tanzania, but Amboseli is right on the border, offering stunning views of the snow-capped mountain.
 Amboseli is renowned for its scenic beauty and big game, most notably elephant, lion, leopard, cheetah, giraffe, and buffalo.
 The principal attraction in Amboseli is its vast herds of elephants.
 Amboseli is also home to the Masai community and the opportunity to meet them and learn about their ancient customs and traditions is another drawcard.

 Tsavo National Park